game-ai-platform-team/tira-ai-local/README.md

 There is only one tag for output, `MOVE:`, which is used similarly to input.
 When given a `PLAY`-tag, your AI should write `MOVE:<move>` to the command line.

-Note: Any outputs to the console that do not begin with `MOVE:` will be displayed in the log box of the program under the most recent `MOVE:` output.
+**Note**: Any outputs to the console that do not begin with `MOVE:` will be displayed in the log box of the program under the most recent `MOVE:` output.

 #### Example